 You will want to gather items to engage local village children - they love nail polish, bubbles, balls, jump ropes, games, storybooks, etc. Remember we have a no gifting policy.
 We do not leave items with individuals, but the items you bring may be donated to village leaders or schools under the direction of the in-country coordinator when we leave.
 DO NOT BRING candy for handing out.
-We have even found crayons and coloring books to be difficult.
-Avoid items that must be used by individuals, not groups.
+We have even found crayons and coloring books to be difficult as people run away with them.
+Avoid items that are best used by individuals, not groups.